matiasbattocchia/nodemcu-repl/README.md

 ### Important

-NodeMCU REPL will disable the UART module echo at start and will re-enable at exit.
-If a disconnection happens in-between this will not occur.
+NodeMCU REPL will disable the UART module echo at start and will re-enable it at exit.
+If a disconnection happens in-between this will not occur;
-In that case, you can re-start the REPL and try to exit normally.
+in that case, you can re-start the REPL and try to exit normally.

 ## TODO